robert1357/entropia/README.md

 While there is a numerical difference of approximately 43.214 in favor of males, the Welch's t-test indicates that this difference is not statistically significant given the within-group variability and sample sizes.

----

-Feel free to copy this Markdown code directly into your GitHub README.
-Let me know if you'd like adjustments or additional sections!

-The following image and code snippet provide evidence of the statistical results and graphs generated from the analysis.
-The R code used to calculate the descriptive statistics (mean, standard deviation, coefficient of variation) and create visualizations such as box plots is included.
-These results and visualizations help support the conclusions drawn regarding the differences in loan amounts between female and male borrowers.